 (3) The Minister or the Commissioner, on intervening under subsection (1) in any proceedings, becomes a party to the proceedings and has all the rights, including rights of appeal, of such a party.

-[Section 43 amended by No. 55 of 2004 s.
+[Section 43 amended: No. 55 of 2004 s.
 203 and 209(2).]

 44. Investigation of applications to State Administrative Tribunal